ivardesign/960-fixed-width-template/README.md

 # 960-fixed-width-template Remodel for Responsiveness
 ## Step One: Getting a Small Screen Presentation Started

-  Let's create the new site with semantic HTML5.
-We can use the old structure and start by cleaning it up (one approach, but you could just start from scratch with new), simplifying wherever possible, while keeping in mind some parts may be as helpful as they were in this old version (don't rip out important support beams unless you plan to replace them).
+  Let's create the new version of this site with semantic HTML5 that adapts to screens sized as small as 320px X 480px up to 1920px wide.

-  On the other hand, some of it may need to be rebuilt completely.
+  We can use the old structure and start by cleaning it up, simplifying where possible while keeping parts that may be usefule in this old version.
+Some of it may need to be rebuilt completely.

-    A. Remove all the old CSS entirely.
+    A. Remove the old stylesheet entirely.
-    B. Add the Viewport Meta to the head of the document and view the naked HTML in a browser.
+    B. Add Viewport Meta to the head of the document and view the HTML in a browser.
 What happens to the layout and content?
     C. How can this lay out on a phone?
 Med. screen?
 For 960px we already have our target layout and skeleton design but some screens are much larger.